 Quail Springs Permaculture, an environmental educational nonprofit based in Southern California, turned the difficulty of our 25 Donors in 25 Days challenge up a notch.
 The team didn’t see our email notifying them of the challenge until the deadline was only two days away, but they were determined to give it a try nonetheless.

 Get the RoundUp App for Your NonprofitInterested in using the RoundUp App to build a predictable stream of recurring revenue?
 There is no out-of-pocket cost to use the RoundUp App.
-To make it accessable to all, we charge a percentage of donations and include a free tier, with no setup costs.
+To make it accessable to all, we charge a percentage of donations, with no setup costs.
 To learn more, visit RoundUpApp.com/For-Nonprofits

 Including a call for donations in an email newsletter didn’t bring in any responses.
 Though Quail Springs had never posted anything about The RoundUp App on their Instagram, they knew it was worth a shot—their Instagram followers are especially engaged.
 To maximize the impact they could make on this audience, the team looked back at which of their Instagram posts had been most effective in the past.